pybites/pybites.github.io-source/content/python-tips-carbon-selenium.md

 ---

 By the way, I didn't realize it at the time of coding this, but we did make an [API GET endpoint](https://codechalleng.es/api/tips/) some time ago.
+If there is an API it's preferred to use that to retrieve data.
+However knowing `BeautifulSoup` might come in handy too :)

 I will do a follow-up post how to convert this into a Tips API ...

 ## Bootstrapping the script

-Before scraping this page, let's define the overall structure of the script:
+Before scraping the tips page, let's define the overall structure of the script:

 	from collections import namedtuple
 	from random import choice